ewcchan/apis/management/apimgt_cli.md

    <dt>--api-name, -n <i>API_NAME</i></dt>
    <dd>Specifies the name of the API that you want to manage.</dd>
    <dt>--api-type, -t <i>API_TYPE</i></dt>
    <dd>Specifies the type of the API that you want to create.
-Valid options are **whisk** for Openwhisk APIs, **cf-apps** for CloudFoundry App APIs, and **user_defined** for APIs that are not associated with Openwhisk or CloudFoundry.</dd>
+Valid options are **whisk** for Openwhisk APIs, **cf-apps** for Cloud Foundry App APIs, and **user_defined** for APIs that are not associated with Openwhisk or Cloud Foundry.</dd>
    <dt>--app, -a</dt>
-   <dd>Specifies the name of the CloudFoundry application that is associated with this API.
+   <dd>Specifies the name of the Cloud Foundry application that is associated with this API.
 Note: This entry is required when *cf-apps* is specified as the type.</dd>
    <dt>--definition-file, -f</dt>
    <dd>Provides the path to the Open API definition file, which is in YAML or JSON format.</dd>
    </dl>